ncassidy/dispel/README.md

 # Nyet
-Nyet is an automated misinformation opposition application useful for calling attention to suspected Russian Twitter bots.
+Nyet is an automated system useful for quickly replying to targets over Twitter.
 Phonetically, "nyet" means "no" in Russian.

 ## How to get Nyet up and running: